kiran-113/auto_tagging/README.md

-## GitHub Actions workflow that automatically tags a repository when changes are detected in the `modules` directory:
+## GitHub Actions workflow that automatically tags a repository when changes are detected in the `module` directory:

 ---

 # Auto Tagging GitHub Workflow

-This repository contains a GitHub Actions workflow designed to automatically create and push a version tag whenever changes are detected in the `modules` directory upon a push to the `main` branch.
+This repository contains a GitHub Actions workflow designed to automatically create and push a version tag whenever changes are detected in the `module` directory upon a push to the `main` branch.
 This tagging system starts at version `v1.2.1` and increments the patch number until `v1.2.99`, after which it increments the minor version.

 ## Workflow Details

 - **Trigger:** The workflow is triggered on a push to the `main` branch.
-- **Change Detection:** It checks for changes specifically within the `modules` directory.
+- **Change Detection:** It checks for changes specifically within the `module` directory.
 - **Versioning:**
   - It starts at `v1.2.1`.
   - Increases the patch version up to `v1.2.99`.